-New research on consumer demand from Electrify Research shows UK homeowners want to rapidly move away from petrol and diesel vehicles, with two-thirds of current petrol/diesel owners planning to switch to an electrified powertrain for their next car.
-The findings, based on surveys of 9,000 UK homeowners, reveal a likely dramatic transformation in the car market over the next three years.
+New findings from Electrify Research reveal strong latent demand for electrified power trains among homeowners, with two-thirds of current petrol/diesel owners planning to switch to a more electrified powertrain for their next car.
+The findings, based on a survey of 9,000 UK homeowners, point to a dramatic transformation in the car market over the next three years.

-Caption: Alluvial chart showing homeowner car switching intention.
-From Electrify Research - Homeowner Electrification Tracker Study (HETS) 2023-’25.
-Based on nine waves of research (Aug ‘23 -Aug’25) each with 1000 UK homeowners per wave (in total 9000).
-Base – homeowners who currently own a car considering switching cars (or sticking) in the next 3 years - by powertrain owned and powertrain intent for next car.
-For each powertrain considered we multiply consideration percentage by the percentage who rate themselves as either “very likely” or “likely” to go ahead and switch to that powertrain.
-We assume those who say they won’t be switching cars within 3 years to be staying with the same powertrain (acting as a brake on shifting flows)
+Alluvial chart showing homeowner car switching intention.
+From Electrify Research - Homeowner Electrification Tracker Study (HETS) 2023–’25.
+Based on nine waves of research (Aug ‘23–Aug ’25) each with 1,000 UK homeowners per wave (total 9,000).
+Base – homeowners who currently own a car and are considering switching (or staying with their current car) in the next 3 years.
+For each powertrain considered, we multiply the consideration percentage by the share who rate themselves as either “very likely” or “likely” to go ahead and switch.
+Those who say they won’t be changing cars are assumed to stay with the same powertrain, acting as a brake on shifting flows.
+Homeowners can express purchase likelihood for multiple powertrains, so the stated intentions reflect overlapping consideration sets rather than mutually exclusive choices.
+The flows shown represent the relative strength of demand across powertrain types.

-The research also reveals that BEV ownership triggers broader home electrification.
-Once households adopt an electric vehicle, their consideration of heat pumps and solar panels rises sharply.
-Each EV purchase is not just a car sale, but a catalyst for whole-home energy transition.
-See more on network effects measured by HETS here.
+The research also shows that BEV ownership acts as a catalyst for wider home electrification.
+Once households adopt a BEV, their likelihood of considering heat pumps and solar panels rises sharply.
+Each EV purchase, therefore, is not just a car sale - it’s a trigger for a broader energy transition at the household level.
+Please see earlier article on this here.

-This analysis is drawn from Electrify Research's Homeowner Electrification Tracker Study (HETS), based on nine waves of research conducted between August 2023 and August 2025.
-Each wave surveyed a representative sample 1,000 UK homeowners (9,000 total).
-The subsample for this study looked at is homeowners who currently owned a car.
-We included both those who were thinking about making a switch and those who had no intention of changing their car.
+This analysis draws on Electrify Research’s Homeowner Electrification Tracker Study (HETS), based on nine waves of research conducted between August 2023 and August 2025.
+Each wave surveyed a representative sample of 1,000 UK homeowners (9,000 total), including both those planning to switch and those with no intention to change their car.
+HETS is available as a dashboard, contact Electrify Research for more information and a demonstration.

 END